-Perhaps the most commonly known game for any number of players is Skins.
+Skins is perhaps the most commonly known game for any number of players.
 The lowest score on a hole (it can be gross or net) wins the hole.
 Each hole is assigned a point value (that can be translated to money), and holes carry over if there is a tie.
 So, it’s best to use handicaps and go with the net version of this game — especially if you are playing against someone such as Phil Mickelson (who is pretty good and likes to bet big).

 A bingo is awarded to the player who first gets their ball onto the green (players who are furthest out take the first shot, and so on, which can reward the players with higher handicaps).
 The player whose ball is closest to the pin after each player is on the green wins the bango for that hole.
 And a bongo goes to the player who holes out first.
 Points can be double if a player sweeps all three — and you don’t want to “bungle” your shots and have that happen.

-My brother and his group play a game designed for a fivesome called Captain, which is similar to games going by the name of Wolf or Lone Wolf.
+This game is similar to games going by the name of Wolf or Lone Wolf.
 The captain on each hole (which rotates) hits his or her tee ball and then watches the remaining four players hit their drives.
 The captain chooses a teammate, but once another player hits their drive, the opportunity to choose the previous player and their drive is lost.
 When the captain picks a teammate, it is a game of two players versus three (with the worst player’s score of the three-person team thrown out) in a five-point game — with incentives.

 The five points are awarded for the following: the low player on the hole gets 2 points, low team gets one point, approach shot nearest to the hole gets a point, and any birdies on the hole get a point.
 The game includes incentives of points for chip-ins (called chippies), putts of any length longer than the flag pole (polies) and “sandies” for getting up and down from a sand bunker.